kweatherman/ida_missinglink/README.md

 Plus some of my colleagues raved about how TTD (using [WinDbgX aka "WinDbg Preview"](https://apps.microsoft.com/store/detail/windbg-preview/9PGJGD53TN86)) greatly improved debugging Windows applications.

-Then seeing the excellent [ttd-bindings](https://github.com/commial/ttd-bindings) project by commial/Ajax, and seeing the derivative [*ttddbg - Time Travel Debugging IDA plugin*](https://github.com/airbus-cert/ttddbg), it was time to do some R&D and build this tool up.
+Then seeing the excellent [ttd-bindings](https://github.com/commial/ttd-bindings) project by commial/Ajax, and seeing the derivative [*ttddbg - Time Travel Debugging IDA plugin*](https://github.com/airbus-cert/ttddbg), it was time to do some R&D and develop this.

 ### DbgTtd vs ttd-bindings